EvictionLab/eviction-lab-website/content/updates/research/to-reform-exclusionary-zoning-we-first-need-to-document-it-now-we-have-a-tool-for-that/index.md

   - charts
   - mapbox
 ---
 <span class="dropcap green">T</span>he U.S. needs more housing—lots of it.
-We have <a href="https://www.freddiemac.com/research/insight/20210507-housing-supply" target="_blank" rel="noreferrer noopener">millions fewer housing units than we need</a>, particularly affordable housing units. <a href="https://nlihc.org/gap" target="_blank" rel="noreferrer noopener">This shortfall has devastating impacts</a>, especially for low-income renters facing ever-greater challenges securing safe, affordable housing.
+We have <a href="https://www.freddiemac.com/research/insight/20210507-housing-supply" target="_blank" rel="noreferrer noopener">millions of fewer housing units than we need</a>, particularly affordable housing units. <a href="https://nlihc.org/gap" target="_blank" rel="noreferrer noopener">This shortfall has devastating impacts</a>, especially for low-income renters facing ever-greater challenges securing safe, affordable housing.
 Yet despite the glaring need, building to meet this demand is often infeasible—if not outright illegal—because of local land use and zoning laws.

 Consider the case of Fulshear, Texas, a small but growing municipality located on the western fringe of the Houston metro area.
 About one-fifth of the city is zoned as an “Estate Residential” district where developers can only build single-family detached homes on a minimum of two acres per lot.
 That restriction makes it impossible to develop multi-family properties, essentially banning affordable housing development in a substantial portion of the municipality.
 This is exclusionary zoning.